-The requirement from the EU for granting an EBL-free status is that the herd prevalence must be lower than 0.2%, which represents 26 herds out of the total number of 13,235 herds.
+The requirement from the EU for granting an EBL-free status is that the herd prevalence must be lower than 0.2%, which represents 26 herds out of the total number of 12,902 herds.

-No new cases have been reported since 1997, and the continuous surveillance since 1995 shows that the Norwegian cattle population is free from EBL according to the requirements (2, 3).
+No new cases have been reported after 1997, and the continuous surveillance since 1995 shows that the Norwegian cattle population is free from EBL according to the requirements (2, 3).
 Initially, all cattle herds were tested annually.
 Since 2000, a minimum of 10% of dairy and beef cattle herds have been tested each year.
-The results of the surveillance programme from 2014 support that the Norwegian cattle population is free of EBL.
+Using scenario tree modelling, the probability of freedom from BVDV in Norway at the end of 2014 was calculated to 99.0% (5).
+The results of the surveillance programme from 2015 support that the Norwegian cattle population is free of EBL.